rlucioni/jekyll-site/_posts/2013-12-11-executive-evolution.md

 More specifically, our goal in this project is to study the evolution of the three main components of presidential power: rhetorical power, administrative power, and legislative power.
 Using a variety of data collected by UCSB's [American Presidency Project](http://www.presidency.ucsb.edu/), we examine how presidential rhetoric has evolved throughout the history of the executive office, how the president's use of executive power has changed throughout the years, and how the president's interactions with Congress have transformed.
 In doing so, we gain a quantitative understanding of what makes an administration successful, and develop a method for objectively grouping the presidents.

-We see that both executive and legislative power have expanded throughout the years, but presidents are exercising their rhetorical power less.
+We see that both executive and legislative power have expanded throughout the years, and that while presidents are exercising their rhetorical power more often, they say less to the public during each address.
 We also learn that the assertive use of executive power tends to be correlated with successful presidents.
 Surprisingly, the opposite is true of legislative power.

 ### <a name="defining-success"></a> Defining Success ###